TriplyDB/Documentation/docs/generics/JSON-LD-frames.md

   }'
 ```

-The JSON-LD frame turns SPARQL results for the query in step 1 into a format that is accepted as plain REST API request.
+The JSON-LD frame turns SPARQL results for the query in step 1 into a format that is accepted as plain RESTful API request.